Evaluating Effectiveness of Board Meetings

 Member of the Audit Committee

-*1 The Company’s outside directors and independent directors voted to appoint him as the lead independent director effective April 2015.
+*1 The Company’s outside directors and independent directors voted to appoint him as the lead independent director.

 Reasons for the selection of the executive officers